 There will be plenty more names appearing throughout the series as well.
 It all begins on September 29th at 10.35pm UK time, with subsequent episodes on Saturday evenings at the same time.

-David has been writing for VPN Compare for well over 2 years and enjoys delving into the uses and privacy aspects of VPN apps.
-He's especially interested in unblocking sports allowing him to watch his favourite football team wherever he is in the world.
+David is VPNCompare's News Editor.
+Anything going on in the privacy world and he's got his eye on it.
+He's also interested in unblocking sports allowing him to watch his favourite football team wherever he is in the world.
 Away from writing, he enjoys reading and politics.
 He is currently learning Mandarin too... slowly.